 3. Skills are transferable — Qualifications are job-specific

 - Skills are the abilities you have developed over the course of a job or a career that will continue to be useful and relevant in a completely different kind of job or career.
 For example, strong analytical skills you developed as an accountant will be just as necessary when you decide to work in a different industry, say as a computer systems analyst.

-Knowing the difference between your skills and your qualifications will help you write better resumes, and, will help you determine the jobs you have a shot at and those you probably don’t.
-In terms of skills, you may check every box, but if you don’t have the qualifications the employer is looking for — a degree, a minimum five years, training in a particular software, etc., don’t waste your time — skill takes a back seat to qualifications.
-Qualifications are always more important than skills, and knowing the difference between the two will help you narrow your employment options down to those you have a real chance at.
+Knowing the difference between your skills and your qualifications will help you write better resumes and will help you determine the jobs you have a shot at and those you probably don’t.
+In terms of skills, you may check every box, but if you don’t have the qualifications the employer is looking for—a degree, a minimum of five years’ experience, training and competence in a particular software, etc., don’t waste your time.
+Skills almost always take a back seat to qualifications.
+Qualifications are almost always more important than skills, and knowing the difference between the two will help you narrow your employment options down to those you have a real chance at.